 The SolarWinds IP Address Scanner combines ICMP Ping and SNMP functions to gather all address related data, including the MAC address and hostname of each node on the network as well as its IP address.
 The service will run automatically in the background periodically and doesn’t require any manual intervention.
 The scanner will also update all of the address pools to show newly available addresses and mark all discovered addresses as allocated.
 The SolarWinds IPAM is able to work with IPv4 and IPv6 addressing

 Live reports of IP address sweeps appear in the dashboard for the IPAM.
 SolarWinds builds its system monitoring tools on a common platform, called Orion.
 The IPAM is part of that system and so it can easily integrate with other SolarWinds monitoring and management utilities.
-As with all on premises SolarWinds software, the IPAM installs on Windows Server.
+As with all on-premises SolarWinds software, the IPAM installs on Windows Server.
 You can get the tool on a 30-day free trial.

-ManageEngine has two version of OpUtils, the Free edition and the Professional edition.
+ManageEngine has two versions of OpUtils, the Free edition and the Professional edition.
 In many instances, a free version of a tool is the same as the paid product, but with performance limitations; in the case of OpUtils, the two editions contain different utilities.

-The Free OpUtils includes the Network Scanner, which checks on each IP address’s connection/usage status.
+The Free OpUtils includes the IP Network Scanner, which checks on each IP address’s connection/usage status.
 This is the basic requirement for any IP address tracking exercise.
 The tool offers several scanning options.
 These are a Ping scan, an SNMP scan, a MAC address scan, and a DNS scan.
 You need to enter a range or list of IP addresses to scan in order to start the utility, but if you don’t know which addresses are being used by your DHCP server, you can just enter the widest range possible.

-The Professional edition of OpUtils bundles together an IPAM solution with a switch port mapper.
+The Professional edition of OpUtils bundles together an IPAM solution with a switch port-mapper.
 The IP Address Manager is a much more comprehensive tool that the Network Scanner in the Free edition of OpUtils.

 If you implement subnet addressing on your network, the OpUtils IPAM will warn you of address pool exhaustion.
-It can also guide you through the process of resizing your subnet sizes to extend network address pool for those network sections that have greater requirements.
+It can also guide you through the process of resizing your subnet sizes to extend the network address pool for those network sections that have greater requirements.
 The tool can interact with and update Microsoft DHCP servers and Active Directory.